Nenad Konstantinović: Parliamentarian

 Serbia's electoral system was reformed in 2011, such that parliamentary mandates were awarded in numerical order to candidates on successful lists.
-Konstantinović was given the sixty-fourth position on the Democratic Party's Choice for a Better Life coalition list in the 2012 election and was narrowly re-elected when the list won sixty-seventh mandates.
-The Serbian Progressive Party (Srpska napredna stranka, SNS) formed a new coalition government with the SPS and other parties after the election, and the DS moved into opposition.
-During his third term, Konstantinović was a member of the committee for justice, state administration, and local self-government; a deputy member of the security services control board and the committee on administrative, budgetary, mandate, and immunity issues; a deputy member of Serbia's delegation to the OSCE parliamentary assembly; and a member of the friendship groups with Croatia, Germany, Slovakia, the United Kingdom, and the United States.
+Konstantinović was given the sixty-fourth position on the Democratic Party's Choice for a Better Life coalition list in the 2012 parliamentary election and was narrowly re-elected when the list won sixty-seven mandates.
+The Serbian Progressive Party (SNS) formed a new coalition government with the SPS and other parties after the election, and the DS moved into opposition.
+During his third term, Konstantinović was a member of the judiciary committee, a deputy member of the administrative committee and the security services control board, a deputy member of Serbia's delegation to the OSCE parliamentary assembly, and a member of the friendship groups with Croatia, Germany, Slovakia, the United Kingdom, and the United States.

 Konstantinović did not seek re-election to the Belgrade city assembly in the 2008 local elections but instead appeared on the ZES list for the municipal assembly of Savski Venac, one of Belgrade's seventeen constituent municipalities.
 He received a mandate when the list won a plurality victory with seventeen out of twenty-seven seats.
-He was later given the eleventh position on the DS's list in the 2012 local elections and was re-elected when the list won sixteen seats.
+He was later given the eleventh position on the DS's list for Savski Venac in the 2012 local elections and was re-elected when the list won sixteen seats.